matrix-org/matrix.org/content/blog/2018/09/2018-09-03-matrix-spec-update-august-2018.md

 The main stuff we still have remaining on the Server/Server API at this point is:

 <ul>
  	<li style="font-weight: 400;">Better specifying how we validate inbound events.
-See <a href="https://github.com/matrix-org/matrix-doc/issues/1646">MSC1646</a> for details &amp; progress.
+See <a href="https://github.com/matrix-org/matrix-doc/issues/1646">MSC1646</a> for details & progress.
 </li>
  	<li style="font-weight: 400;">Switching event IDs to be hashes.
 See <a href="https://github.com/matrix-org/matrix-doc/issues/1640">MSC1640</a> for details and progress.
 </li>